miklu612/PythonList/README.md

 recursion, but it doesn't use recursion, so there are no worries about it hitting the recursion limit.

+You might be asking what the advantage of this is over the normal list type that python provides.
+The answer to that is, nothing.
+You should just use the normal list types.

 ## Examples

 ```python